simonpcouch/gbfs/README.md

 -   Get bikeshare data by specifying city or supplying url of feed
 -   All feeds for a city can be saved with a single function
--   New information from dynamic feeds can be appended to existing dataset
+-   New information from dynamic feeds can be appended to existing datasets

 Installation
 ------------